Updates on Travel Advisories and Requirements due to COVID-19 outbreak

 7- If they receive a negative result on their arrival test, they will be able to take a connecting flight to their final destination.
 There will be a number of hotels to choose from near each of the four international airports accepting international flights, in Vancouver, Calgary, Toronto and Montreal.
 Costs of these hotel stays may vary slightly at each location.
 It is up to the traveller to choose where they wish to stay and book in advance of departure.
 The price will include costs associated with the room, food, cleaning, infection prevention and control measures, and security as well as transportation.

-8- These new measures are in addition to existing mandatory pre-boarding and health requirements for air travellers.
-Finally, at the same time on February 22, 2021, all travellers, whether arriving by land or air will be required to submit their travel and contact information, including a suitable quarantine plan, electronically via ArriveCAN before crossing the border or boarding a flight.
-All travellers arriving to Canada must also continue to submit COVID-related information electronically daily throughout the quarantine period.
-For a quarantine location to be deemed suitable, travellers cannot stay with at-risk subpopulations including people who work in hospitals or long-term care facilities, adults over the age of 65, or those who are immunocompromised or at risk for more severe disease outcomes.
+8- These new measures are in addition to existing mandatory pre-boarding and health requirements for air travelers.
+Finally, at the same time on February 22, 2021, all travelers, whether arriving by land or air will be required to submit their travel and contact information, including a suitable quarantine plan, electronically via ArriveCAN before crossing the border or boarding a flight.
+All travelers arriving in Canada must also continue to submit COVID-related information electronically daily throughout the quarantine period.
+For a quarantine location to be deemed suitable, travelers cannot stay with at-risk subpopulations including people who work in hospitals or long-term care facilities, adults over the age of 65, or those who are immunocompromised or at risk for more severe disease outcomes.
 (PHAC Release 1 & PHAC Release 2)

-9- All air travelers arriving in Canada required to take two COVID-19 molecular tests—one on arrival and one on day 10 of the 14-day quarantine period—both at their own cost.
-More details will be available in the coming days (Canada Travel Advisory)
+9- All air travelers arriving in Canada are required to take two COVID-19 molecular tests—one on arrival and one on day 10 of the 14-day quarantine period—both at their own cost.

 10- Travellers entering Canada have a responsibility to make suitable arrangements for mandatory quarantine, which begins on the day they enter Canada.
 They are also required to submit COVID-19 related information electronically daily.